joshuamcewen/php-social-network/README.txt

 # 2CWK50: A Social Network Documentation

+The PDF or markdown documents are best for viewing this documentation.

 ## Setup

 To initialise the database, visit **/create_data.php**.
 This script will create the `skeleton` database and corresponding tables.
 For further access to the database and it's contents, visit **/phpmyadmin**.